-The Racial and Ethnic Minorities Division of SSSP is a collective of scholars, activists, and concerned individuals who recognize that we continue to live in a society in which racial inequality, segregation, discrimination, and systematic racism function both tacitly and overtly.
+The Critical Race and Ethnic Study Division of SSSP is a collective of scholars, activists, and concerned individuals who recognize that we continue to live in a society in which racial inequality, segregation, discrimination, and systematic racism function both tacitly and overtly.
 In our current political climate, we are witnessing an increase in hate groups and violence against people of color.
-We are also seeing the rise of anti-racist and anti-zenophobic social movements at the local, national and international level.
+We are also seeing the rise of anti-racist and anti-xenophobic social movements at the local, national and international level.
 Therefore, we need to work to dismantle the structures that uphold white supremacy in the United States and support the political actors and organizations invested in creating equitable racial futures.
 Our Division’s vision of our future society is one in which racial and ethnic (and all other types of) oppression and discrimination no longer exist.
 Accordingly, in a world in which the multifarious manifestations of racism are often minimized or ignored, we believe it is a moral and scholarly responsibility to remain vigilant in our quest to study, understand, and make visible the latent and hidden operations, mechanisms, and effects of racism and to speak out against it.

 Our collective goals revolve around gaining higher levels of inter- and intra-racial understanding, substantive cooperation, and intimate camaraderie toward dismantling racial inequality and injustice.
 We utilize various sociological models to address racial and ethnic inequality and injustice at all levels, investigating governmental policies, practices of social institutions, representations through media and culture, and individual and group interactions.
 Our vision for the future is of a just society, in which racial and ethnic histories and cultures are not subjugated, but acknowledged and understood.
 Furthermore, we implore all members of this section to understand the struggle that people of color often endure, and to join in the fight for alleviating the causes of human suffering and through our scholarship, our teaching, and our service to the community and beyond.